 Learn how to make a beaded necklace or bracelet with 3 Easy DIY jewelry-making tutorials for beginners.

 This beginner’s jewelry-making guide teaches how to make a necklace or bracelet, or more specifically, it gives complete instructions (with photographs) for how to start and finish a beaded necklace or bracelet.
-However, this is not just one tutorial for one jewelry-making method or technique.
+However, this is not a tutorial for a single jewelry-making method or technique.

-In other words, a step-by-step jewelry-making tutorial for each jewelry-making method with supply lists follows this brief introduction.
-First, scroll down to learn the right supplies needed for each type of hand-beaded project, and how to do each simple beaded jewelry-making technique so you understand the basic steps and know whats expected.
+A complete step-by-step tutorial for each jewelry-making method, with supply lists, follows this brief introduction.
+First, scroll down to learn about the supplies for each type of hand-beaded project and how to do each simple beaded jewelry-making technique, so you understand the basic steps and know what’s expected.

-Next, choose your favorite hand-beaded DIY jewelry-making method to get started creating your own beautiful beaded art.
-Affiliate links to jewelry and bead supplies, fun projects, and other beginning jewelry-making resources are included for your convenience at the bottom of the post and sprinkled throughout the article.
-We can’t wait to see your beaded creations!
+Next, choose your favorite hand-beaded DIY jewelry-making method to create your own beautiful beaded art.
+Affiliate links to jewelry and bead supplies, fun projects, and other beginner jewelry-making resources are included at the bottom of the beaded craft tutorial and sprinkled throughout the article for your convenience.
+I can’t wait to see your beaded creations!
 For more handmade ideas, look at this list of homemade gift ideas.

 Related: How to Make a Prism Suncatcher